 Additional details about the metering hardware and calibration can be downloaded here.

-Side-by-side testing has shown that the meters are less accurate below 50 dB, which are of less interest for this application.
-Although the meters are listed as having a dynamic range of 30 to 120 dB, experience shows that the Gain Express meters actually have varying "floor" readings of 40 to 50 dB: below these levels, the meter indicates a constant sound level, even if actual level is lower.
+Side-by-side testing has shown that the meters are less accurate below 50 dB, (which is of less interest for this application).
+Although the meters are listed as having a dynamic range of 30 to 120 dB, experience shows that they actually have varying "floor" readings of 40 to 50 dB: below these levels, the meter indicates a constant sound level, even if actual level is lower.

 Meters are typically mounted on a stake about 4 feet off the ground in a back or side yard.
 Some meters are attached to deck balconies or fence railings.